d99kris/nchat/README.md

 Specifies text to suffix attachment filenames in message view for downloads in progress.

+### tab_size

+Specifies number of spaces to insert when user inputs a tab character.

 ### terminal_bell_active

 Specifies whether new message shall trigger terminal bell when nchat terminal